versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.observer.on("close")
 {: #router-observer-on-close .code}

-Emitted when the router is closed.
+Emitted when the router is closed for whatever reason.

 #### router.observer.on("newtransport", fn(transport))
 {: #router-observer-on-newtransport .code}